 Cornell College is a nationally acclaimed private liberal arts college in scenic Mount Vernon, Iowa.
-Founded in 1853, the college operates on a distinctive block plan calendar, known as One Course At A Time, that allows students to devote themselves to just one academic discipline during each of eight blocks per year.
+Founded in 1853, the college operates on a distinctive One Course At A Time curriculum that allows students to devote themselves to just one academic discipline during each of eight blocks per year.

 - Cornell is one of only 40 schools profiled in Loren Pope's book "Colleges That Change Lives."